 Gupta’s published work includes the monographs Queer: Sunil Gupta (Prestel/Vadehra Art Gallery, 2011), Wish You Were Here: Memories of a Gay Life (Yoda Press, New Delhi, 2008), and Pictures From Here (Chris Boot Ltd., New York, 2003).

-Sunil is currently Visiting Professor at UCA, Farnham, UK.
+Sunil is currently Professorial Fellow at UCA Farnham, UK.
 His work is many private and public collections including; George Eastman House (Rochester, USA), Tokyo Metropolitan Museum of Photography, Royal Ontario Museum, Tate Britain and Harvard University.
 Gupta is represented by sepiaEYE, New York, Stephen Bulger Gallery, Toronto, and Vadehra Art GAllery, New Delhi.